Heavy Vehicle Use Tax Deduction: Section 179

 - Be purchased within the calendar year for which you are making the deduction

 - Be used for business at least 50% of the time

 Keep in mind that certain passenger vehicles have total deduction limitations, but those that aren’t passenger models aren’t subject to IRS limitations and can take the full depreciation deduction each year.
 This is a potentially massive deduction for business people who purchase heavy SUVs, trucks, and vans for their businesses.
 You can also consult the Section 179 website for additional information.

 List of Section 179 Vehicles

-Here is the list of section 179 vehicle Columbine Ford has in stock and their weight.
+Here is the list of Section 179 vehicle that Columbine Ford has in stock, along with their weights: